 - Females between the ages of 16-40

-- Female participants 20 years and older have or anticipate having direct exposure to at least one child 5 years of age and younger
+- Female participants 20 years and older have or anticipates having direct exposure to at least one child 5 years of age and younger.

 - Not pregnant